You’re Engaged! Now what? Our complete guide to planning the wedding of your dreams.

 A wedding planner can be an integral part of your wedding day.
 They can be hired to just be there on the day of your wedding and handle all the details of the day.
 They can also be hired to be more of a wedding designer, guiding you through all your vendor meetings and details to make sure that your vision comes to life.
 Find someone that you connect with and is within your price range.
 Don’t know where to begin the search?
 Ask your wedding venue for a list of their preferred vendors!

 It’s time to stop binging “Say Yes To The Dress” and get out there and do it for yourself.
-Bridal boutiques do a great job in making the dress shopping process enjoyable.
+Bridal boutiques do a great job of making the dress shopping process enjoyable.
 Try on multiple styles and make sure to be aware of the dress manufacturer’s lead time so that you aren’t stressed out your dress won’t be done in time for the big day.

 Create a registry

 Not only is a wedding registry fun to put together, but it’s also a helpful guide for guests who want to do more than just write you a check for their gift.
 The wedding gift registry is an accepted way to really guide that favorite, yet quirky, Aunt of yours in her well-intended gift giving.
 Put down a wide variety of items and various price ranges so that there is something there for everyone.
-Don’t shy away from the big ticket items either, maybe your sorority sisters want to go in and get you something special.
+Don’t shy away from the big-ticket items either, maybe your sorority sisters want to go in and get you something special.
 There are loads of options to put together your wedding registry.
 You can go to a traditional brick and mortar store, like Crate and Barrel, and choose a variety of items to add to your list.
 You can also create online registries from Amazon to Target, most stores offer an online option.
 Maybe you have a special need that you’d like your wedding guest to contribute to, like a honeymoon or downpayment on a home – sites like HoneyFund make that possible.
 Feel like you have everything you need for your new married life?
-Consider partnering with a charity that is close to your heart and have guest make a donation in your name.
+Consider partnering with a charity that is close to your heart and have guests make a donation in your name.

 Interview and book vendors